d6y/richard.dallaway.com/_posts/2017-02-04-timezones.md

 Talking, in real time, when you have some cross-over, is wonderful.
 It clears up so much, so quickly.

-Laptop microphones and speakers are pretty good.
-I still use a headset.
+Laptop microphones and speakers are pretty good, but I still use a headset.
-The main reason...because typing and clicking a trackpad don't travel so much when you're using a headset.
+The main reason for a headset is that typing sounds and trackpad clicking are less intrusive that way.

 I also like to mute a lot.
 Applications tend not to make this as easy as they could (especially if they are not running at the front of your screen).
 To make muting easy, I use [Shush] which gives me a key I can press to toggle audio on and off.